StelaSquad/Coordinates/README.md

 # Coordinates

-Tlhosouhthuoe

-This is another line
+This repository is for STELA work to do with coordinates, celestial objects, and movement.